University of Wisconsin Stout | Wisconsin's Polytechnic University

 Find your way around UW-Stout.

-UW-Stout's Administration building is home to the Chancellor's Office; the Provost's Office; Human Resources; Administrative and Student Life Services; Budget, Planning and Analysis; Career Services, Business and Financial Services, Student Business Services and University Communications.
+UW-Stout's Administration building is home to the Chancellor's Office; the Provost's Office; Human Resources; Administrative and Student Life Services; Career Services; Business and Financial Services; Student Business Services; University Communications; and University Marketing.

 These residence halls are located near the Memorial Student Center and offer convenient access to both academic and social activities.
 Originally a women's dormitory, McCalmont Hall now also includes office space in addition to housing for students.

 Sara Keturah "Kit" Antrim served as director of physical education for womenfrom 1936 until her retirement in 1964.
 Lillian M. Froggatt served as Stout's head librarian from 1924, until her retirement in 1955.
 Mary M. McCalmont taught chemistry courses for 40 years at Stout, authored two laboratory manuals, served as an adviser to the YWCA and the Science Club, and counseled many students.
 She retired in 1952.

-The Applied Arts Building opened in 1972 and houses the School of Art and Design as well as classroom and laboratory space for the College of Science, Technology, Engineering and Mathematics.
+The Applied Arts Building opened in 1972 and houses the School of Art and Design as well as classroom and laboratory space for the College of Science, Technology, Engineering, Mathematics and Management.

 Bowman Hall characterizes UW-Stout.
 Its solid traditional exterior houses a modern, efficient, computerized interior devoted to serving students.
 The building is home to a variety of services including the Advisement Office, Registration and Records, Student Services, and the Financial Aid Office, as well as classroom space.